aammeloot/classes17-18/rdbms.md

 -->

+# Week 12

+## Practical uses of RDBMS - Dynamic Web in PHP

+We will do a little introduction to dynamic web development today so you can have an idea of the importance of databases in the modern web.
+You will study PHP in second year, however today we will cover a small example of how to make a dynamic website using PHP and MySQL.

+<br>You will need to
+<br>1.
+Download a portable web server [from this link](https://drive.google.com/open?id=14hXuvxkn8PtwkLvYkJbqJjx2X_P-nokI)
+<br>2.
+Unzip the folder somewhere convenient and launch the "uWamp" application.
+<br>3.
+Ensure the web servers are active in the application window
+<br>4.
+Visit your [local web page (localhost)](http://localhost/) you should see a basic page.

+Your tutor will guide you for the completio of the example.

 # Break Week

 <br>3 .
 Group exercise - In your groups create a presentation on a Relational Database Management System of your choice.
 Your presentation should answer the following questions: